isomerpages/gb-assist/news-and-updates/updates/_posts/2021-08-31-post-eAdvisers-for-events.md

 ---
 layout: post
-title: e-Advisers for events
+title: e-Adviser for events
-permalink: /news-and-updates/updates/eAdvisers-for-events
+permalink: /news-and-updates/updates/eAdviser-for-events
 published: true
 ---

-## New GoBusiness feature: e-Advisers for Events
+## New GoBusiness feature: e-Adviser for Events

 ![events-eadviser](/images/news/News_Events eAdviser launch.jpg)

-GoBusiness has launched [e-Adviser for Events](https://eadviser.g2b.sg/events), a new feature to help event organisers find out which licences and permits they need to organise a physical event in Singapore.
+GoBusiness has launched the [e-Adviser for Events](https://eadviser.g2b.sg/events), a new feature to help event organisers find out which licences and permits they need to organise a physical event in Singapore.

 **Examples of event types:**